A quote from Karl Popper's work.

 It would be nice if my dry academic survey did not contain any extremist or alarmist rhetoric.
 I would prefer that.
 Yet, in looking over the last paragraph, we see that those who "...forbid their followers to listen to rational argument, because it is deceptive, and teach them to answer arguments by the use of their fists or pistols..." have assigned themselves as Liberal, and as the last defenders of Liberal Democracy.

 Since this has developed to the point of real murder, and many threats of more murder, we have no choice but to be in a state of alarm.
-The call to action to counter all this, it will be very difficult not formulate extremist actions.
+The call to action to counter all this, it will be very difficult not to formulate extremist actions.

 I believe all social contexts behave like choreography.
 If the other dances poorly, it requires you as their partner, to dance poorly.